zurutech/zurutech.github.io/_posts/2021-01-04-cross-section-generation-with-compute-shader.md

     sizeof(FVector) * outBufferSize, ERDGInitialDataFlags::None);
 auto uavOutSegmentsA = graphBuilder.CreateUAV(rdgOutSegmentsA);
 ```
-It's almost the same for CutSegmentsB and SegmentsValidation, than we can bind uav buffers to the shader (set them to PassParameters struct as the input).
+It's almost the same for CutSegmentsB and SegmentsValidation, then we can bind UAV buffers to the shader (set them to PassParameters struct as the input).

 Now that shader bindings are done we need to get a reference to our shader from the global shader map and setup threadgroups:
 ```c++